Thursday Afternoon Stick Curling League

 - As the name implies, all teams will consist of two players.
 Each team shall deliver five (5) stones per end.
 All rocks shall be delivered using a Delivery Stick or equivalent (i.e. a curling brush/broom with a rock handle gripping attachment).
 The player delivering the team’s first stone of the end must also deliver the team’s last stone of that end.
 The other team member shall deliver the team’s second, third and fourth stones for that end.
 The player delivering the first stone can change from end to end.

-- Modified Free Guard Zone - No stone in play, including the “positioned” stones and those in the house, can be moved to an out-of-play position prior to the delivery of the fourth stone of an end (i.e. the fourth of the total of all stones of both colours delivered to that point of the end).
-The fourth delivered stone is the first stone that can remove any stone of both colours from play.
-If there is a violation, the delivered stone shall be removed from play, and any displaced stone(s) shall be replaced to their original position by the non-offending team.
+- Modified Free Guard Zone - No stone in play, including the “positioned” stones and those in the house, can be moved to an out-of-play position prior to the delivery of the fourth stone of an end (the fourth delivered stone is the first stone that can remove any stone from play).
+If there is a violation and without exception, the delivered stone shall be removed from play, and any displaced stone(s) shall be replaced to their original position by the non-offending team.

-- Position A: Placement so that the stone is bisected by the centre line and is at the mid-point between the hog line and the outermost edge of the top of the house.
+- Position A: Placement so that the stone is bisected by the centre line and is at the mid-point between the hog line and the outermost edge of the top of the house (immediately behind the marker on the ice surface).

 - The team having the decision on the placement of the “positioned” stones shall be:

-- Teams shall use a coin-flip to determine which team has the decision in the first end.
+- Teams shall spin the wheel to determine which team has the decision in the first end.

 - Following the first end, the team that did not score shall have the decision on the placement.